-Again, whilst Moray College UHI calculated and published the disability pay gap since 2015 it was not a legal requirement to do so and so it remains difficult to source comparative data from other organisations.
+Again, whilst UHI Moray calculated and published the disability pay gap since 2015 it was not a legal requirement to do so and so it remains difficult to source comparative data from other organisations.
+It is also the case that the statistical issues evident in our reporting would impact upon any comparison.